GerryJr/Portfolio-Website/README.md

 ## 🧪 Project Data Validation

 Each project entry is validated on import:
-- Exactly 2 challenges required
+- No more than 4 challenges
 - Stack icons and text must match 1:1
 - Character limits enforced